ActiveState

 ActiveState Software Inc. is a Canadian software company that develops and supports tools for managing open source software in enterprise environments.
-The company provides solutions for automated vulnerability management, container security, and software supply chain security.
-ActiveState delivers secure containers and language runtimes that development teams can incorporate into their software development lifecycle (SDLC), and its platform is designed to help DevSecOps teams automatically identify, prioritize, and remediate vulnerabilities in open source components, and to manage dependencies across programming languages.
+The company provides solutions for automated vulnerability management, container security, and supply chain security.
+ActiveState delivers secure containers and language runtimes that development teams can incorporate into their software development lifecycle (SDLC).
+Its platform provides tools for managing vulnerabilities and dependencies in open source components across multiple programming languages.

 As of 2025, ActiveState reports serving approximately 94,000 monthly active users and supporting more than 40 million open source libraries.
 The company states that its platform is compliant with the National Institute of Standards and Technology (NIST) Secure Software Development Framework (SSDF).

 ActiveState is privately held and jointly owned by its employees and Vertu Capital, a Canadian private equity firm.

 History

 ActiveState Software Inc. was founded in 1997 in Vancouver, British Columbia, Canada, by Dick Hardt, David Ascher, and others, with the goal of adapting open source programming languages for commercial use.
 The company became known for commercial distributions of languages such as Perl, Python, and Tcl for Windows and enterprise platforms.

 In 2003, the company was acquired by British security software firm Sophos, a UK-based security software company, and operated as a wholly owned subsidiary.
 In January 2006, ActiveState was purchased by Pender Financial Group, a Canadian investment company.

 In early 2021, ActiveState received a strategic investment from Turn/River Capital, a San Francisco-based private equity firm.
 On November 7, 2023, the company was acquired by Vertu Capital, a Canadian private equity firm, and became jointly owned by Vertu Capital and ActiveState employees.